fedemengo/FFC/README.md

 ## TODOs

 * Core features
+	* Standard library
-	* Standard library names can't be reused
+		* Names can't be reused
 	* Fix Type checking in declaration when both are specified
 	* Add support to maps
 	* Catch exception when using a variable that is not declared